Computed tomography is an imaging test that uses X-rays and a computer to make detailed

 - If your CT scan involves the use of

-contrast dye, you will be asked to sign a consent form that gives permission to do
+contrast dye, you’ll be asked to sign a consent form that gives permission to do the

-had a reaction to any contrast dye, or if you are allergic to iodine.
+had a reaction to any contrast dye or if you’re allergic to iodine.

 - You don’t usually need to fast before

 a CT scan, unless a contrast dye is to be used.
 Your healthcare provider will give

 you special instructions ahead of time if contrast is to be used and you need to